Thinking of hiring from the EU?

-The way you hire from the EU is changing.
-From 1 January 2021, you will need to register as a licensed sponsor to hire eligible people from outside the UK.
+The way you hire from the EU has changed.
+You need to register your business as a licensed sponsor to hire most eligible people from outside the UK.

 Some immigration routes, such as Global Talent, are ‘unsponsored’.
 You don’t need a licence to hire employees with an unsponsored visa.